espenfl/t4me/docs/parameters.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Selects if a line extraction of the band structure is written to
 the file :file:`bands_inter` after interpolation.
 If velocities
-are present this is also written to the :file:`velocities_inter`
+are present this is also written to the file :file:`velocities_inter`

+Example:
 ::

    dispersion_write_postinter: False

 Does not write the extracted band structure values along a line